 To summarize: Get down as low as you can.
 You’ll be pleasantly surprised by the amount of drama this adds!

 6. Shoot In Intense Weather For Moody Photos

-Do you want especially dramatic photos?
+Do you want especially dramatic, moody landscape photography?

 Having a dramatic sunset is great.
 But you can also capture dramatic shots…